fusionbox/django-widgy/docs/tutorials/widgy-mezzanine-tutorial.rst

         'widgy_mezzanine.WidgyPage',
     )

-add Mezzanine context processor.
+add Mezzanine's context processors.
 If you don't already have ``TEMPLATE_CONTEXT_PROCESSORS`` in your settings file, you should copy the default before add Mezzanine's::